SaurabhNailwal/CountingGame/README.md

 # CountingGame
-An number counting game android application for kids
+A number counting game android application for kids

 It aims to aid little kids to count.